Tom123454321876/AI-Projects/README.md

 # 🧬 Breast Cancer Malignancy Predictor

 A supervised machine learning project to predict breast cancer malignancy using diagnostic features from the Wisconsin Breast Cancer Dataset.
-Developed as part of the AAI-500 Capstone Project — *M.S.
-Applied Artificial Intelligence* — University of San Diego.
+Developed as part of the AAI-500 Capstone Project. *M.S.
+Applied Artificial Intelligence* University of San Diego.

 ---